First Turkey MTB XC race start

 Technically a section of Horseshoe, Zara’s Crossing or ‘the lower crossing’ is a hand-built causeway across Moore’s Creek, and probably the most heavily trafficked entry into the park.
 Once across the creek, riders can turn right to head up the western side of the park via Guthrie Link and Jackhammer, or continue left along Horseshoe towards Hanging Rock, Turkey’s Nest or Lighthouse.

-Intermediate trails @ First Turkey
+Intermediate Trails @ First Turkey Mountain Bike Reserve

 This old hand-built trail is not particularly technical but earns its honorary blue trail badge due to connecting a green trail, Bush Chook Donut, to the bottom of a black trail, 1995.
-If you take this trail, look right as you enter 1995 to make sure no one is descending, then pedal like hell to the bottom 🙂
+If you take this trail, look right as you enter 1995 to make sure no one is descending, then pedal like hell to the bottom :)

 Cactus

 Built in late 2016, Cactus is a popular blue flow trail.
-Named for an ominous crop of prickly pear on one of the berms, Cactus begins at Lighthouse and ends with a high speed right onto Moore’s Creek Trail.
+Named for an ominous crop of prickly pear on one of the berms, Cactus trail begins at Lighthouse and ends with a high speed right onto Moore's Creek Trail.

 Dirtclowns